hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 .. contents::

 BPI-2200 defines a long list of data elements, many of which you may not need for your project.
-To determine which data points that you need, it is important to start with the responses that you came up with in Step 1.
+To determine which data points that you do need, it is important to start with the responses that you came up with in Step 1.
 The goal of this exercise is to identify the minimum data collection requirements you need to meet your project goals.
 This means identifying what must be collected in the